CedarsDSN/Galaxy_tutorial/docs/RNA-seq introduction.rst

 .. note::

   1. The "RNA-seq Primary analysis" workflow is designed for paired-end data.
-If you would like to run RNA-seq analysis on your single-end data, please run each step of the "RNA-seq" Primary analysis separately
+If you would like to run RNA-seq analysis on your single-end data, please use this `tutorial <https://galaxy-tutorial-rnaseq-single-end.readthedocs.io/en/latest/>`_

-  2. For users who need to run this tutorial with their data and need to run differential expression analysis, only run this "RNA-seq Tertiary" workflow if you have one factor that you know can contribute to differences in gene expression (for example treatment  and sequencing type)
+  2. For users who want to run this tutorial with their data and also run differential expression analysis, run the "RNA-seq Tertiary" workflow if you have only one factor that you know could contribute to differences in gene expression (for example treatment or sequencing type)

-  3. For users who have fewer or more factors that they think may affect the gene expression, it would be better to use the "RNA-Seq Primary analysis" workflow and then run each step of "RNA-seq Tertiary Analysis single factor final version" workflow on their own so they can change the number of factors
+  3. For users who have two or more factors that they think may affect the gene expression, it would be better to use the "RNA-Seq Primary analysis" workflow and then run each step of "RNA-seq Tertiary Analysis" workflow on their own so they can change the number of factors

   4. For all the workflows, until all the inputs have been entered and each step is discussed, do not click on the "Run workflow" button